-These outstanding student athletes displayed solid academics in the classroom and sportsmanship on the field, competing in school, rec league and/or travel baseball.
+The outstanding student athletes dispalyed solid academics in the classroom and sportsmanship on the field, competing in school, rec league and/or travel baseball.

-Each recipient received two tickets, complimentary parking, a certificate and an autographed Marlins player card, presented by Marlins second baseman Donovan Solano.
-They were recognized by Solano and Marlins’ mascot Billy the Marlins near home plate before the Marlins/San Francisco Giants game at Marlins Park.
+Each recipient received two tickets, complimentary parking, a certficate and an autographed Marlins player card, presented by Marlins starting pitcher Nathan Eovaldi.
+They were recognized by Eovaldi, Billy the Marlin, family, friends and fans near home plate before the Marlins/New York Mets game at Marlins Park.

 North Miami Beach’s Markus Bermudez, 10, plays for Xtreme Baseball Academy, a youth travel league baseball team based at Ives Estate Park, under the leadership and instruction of Coach JJ Sanchez.